-The employees of the Ottumwa Police Department, the City of Ottumwa and Citizens of Ottumwa wish you the best in your retirement!
 The Ottumwa Police Department is dedicated to maintaining a high quality of life and safety by recognizing and adjusting to the changing needs of our community.
 To do this, we pledge, in partnership with the community, a commitment to resolve problems and address needs with excellence, initiative and integrity.
-We are looking forward to serving the City of Ottumwa in 2016!
+We are looking forward to serving the City of Ottumwa in 2017!